edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 At the top are all imports we will need throughout the file.
-The second to last import is the query builder we generated earlier, and the last one is our OpenAI API client.
+The second to last import is the query builder we generated earlier, and the last one is the function that initializes our OpenAI API client.

 After the imports, we use the ``dotenv`` library to import environment variables from the ``.env.local`` file.
 (In our case, that's